antonic901/xbmc4xbox-redux/lib/libPython/python/Doc/library/mmap.rst

    .. method:: write_byte(byte)

-      Write the single-character string *byte* into memory at the current position of the file pointer; the file position is advanced by ``1``.
+      Write the integer *byte* into memory at the current position of the file pointer; the file position is advanced by ``1``.
 If the mmap was created with :const:`ACCESS_READ`, then writing to it will raise a :exc:`TypeError` exception.